-The bulk of government payments in 2018 are attributable to agricultural commodity programs.
-In Minnesota, the median payment was 3.7% of total farm income.
-The largest percentages were in northwestern Minnesota, where percentages ranged from 4% to 14%.
+The bulk of government payments in 2019 are attributable to agricultural commodity programs.
+In Minnesota, the median payment was 6% of total farm income.
+The largest percentages were in northwestern Minnesota, where percentages ranged from 6% to 16%.

-Percent of income from government payments, 2018
+Percent of income from government payments, 2019

-Figure 25: The bulk of government payments to farmers in 2018 are attributable to agricultural commodity programs.
-The average payments were 2.4% of total income across Minnesota.
+Figure 26: The bulk of government payments to farmers in 2019 are attributable to agricultural commodity programs.
+The average payments were 6% of total income across Minnesota.
 Data: Bureau of Economic Analysis, Local Region Personal Income and Employment

-When including government payments, income still isn't enough to cover the cost of production for many farmers.
-The highest net income for farms exists in the seven-county metro and in southwestern Minnesota (Figure 26).
+When including government payments, farm income gets above break-even, and farmers have a bit of net income for the year.
+The highest net income for farms exists in the southern half of Minnesota for 2019 (Figure 27).

-Net income per acres, 2018
+Net income per acres, 2019

-Figure 26: Net income includes cash receipts from marketings, government subsidies, and other income while subtracting the cost of production.
+Figure 27: Net income includes cash receipts from marketings, government subsidies, and other income while subtracting the cost of production.
 In a majority of Minnesota counties, farmers are making less than \$50 per acre or losing money.
 Data: Bureau of Economic Analysis, Local Region Personal Income and Employment